toogad/PooPyLab_Project/README.md

-    This Development Plan ("the Plan") is to provide general guidelines for developers on the key fuctionalities, structure, and coordination aspect of the project.
+    This Development Plan ("the Plan") is to provide general guidelines for developers on the key fuctionalities, structure, and coordination aspects of the project.
 It is not meant to provide detail instructions on how to write the codes.
 Ideally, the whole PooPyLab package will be subdivided into smaller sections that provide their own functionalities and work with each other to complete the main objectives of the software.